bansallab/vaccinetracking/vacc_data/README.md

 If you use this data, please cite this repository and the following article:
 Andrew Tiu, Zachary Susswein, Alexes Merritt, Shweta Bansal.
 Characterizing the spatiotemporal heterogeneity of the COVID-19 vaccination landscape. medRxiv. https://doi.org/10.1101/2021.10.04.21263345

+## Dashboard
+The data in the data_county_timeseries file is visualized in the dashboard at: http://www.vaccinetracking.us/

 ## Files:
-- data_county_timeseries.csv: The file has the compiled CDC& individual state vaccination data at the county level weekly from December 13 to present.
+- data_county_timeseries.csv: The file has the compiled CDC& individual state vaccination data at the county level weekly from Jan 1, 2021 to present.
 The data is then corrected using data from individual states.
 (More info below)

-- data_county_current.csv: This file is the same as the data_county_timeseries file except it only has the latest available data for each state (might be different dates/weeks)
+- data_county_current.csv: This file is the same as the data_county_timeseries file but only contains the latest available data for each state (might be different dates/weeks)

 ## Codebook:
 'STATE_NAME': state name as an abbreviation